-start reloads the crash kernel if configured properly, otherwise executes the configured crashkernel routine if the crash kernel is running stop cleans up and unloads the crash kernel restart or reload calls stop then start status displays the start up configuration for kdump config displays the current valid kdump configuration values set in on enables the start/stop/restart/reload actionsoff disables the start/stop/restart/reload actions echo displays a "dry run" echo of the crash kernel kexec string stat displays the readiness of the kernel for kdump start/stop/ restart/reload actions plus system information that includes architecture, kernel name, uptime, current runlevel, system RAM, parsed /proc/cmdline, kexec build options, the readiness of the system to kexec the crashkernel, nmi button dump response and active sysrq and panic triggers.
+start reloads the crash kernel if configured properly, otherwise executes the configured crashkernel routine if the crash kernel is running stop cleans up and unloads the crash kernel restart or reload calls stop then start config displays the current valid kdump configuration values set in /etc/sysconfig/kdump after initialization on enables the start/stop/restart/reload actions off disables the start/stop/restart/reload actions echo displays a "dry run" echo of the crash kernel kexec string stat displays the readiness of the kernel for kdump start/stop/restart/reload actions plus system information that includes architecture, kernel name, uptime, current runlevel, system RAM, parsed /proc/cmdline, kexec build options, the readiness of the system to kexec the crashkernel, nmi button dump response and active sysrq and panic triggers. status displays the on/off status of kdump and when it starts during boot.
+For example: With ACTIVE=1 and LATE=0 (starts from rc.sysinit): service kdump status kdump rc:on 0:off 1:off 2:off 3:off 4:off 5:off 6:off 26 95 With ACTIVE=1 and LATE=1 (starts as a normal service): service kdump status kdump rc:off 0:off 1:on 2:on 3:on 4:on 5:on 6:off 26 95 Note that the two numbers at the end of the status line indicate the start and stop priorities as used by chkconfig(8) .
+The start priority is "26" and the stop priority is "95". files displays the crash file save directory location, file system, total size, size of individual dumps and statistics on local file system usage.